Troubled Projects

 Are you a PM trainer?

 If you are, you know how hard it can be to reach other Project Managers.
-PM Hut has started an new offering called the Trainer’s Area.
-People who offer training to PMs can list their services here - for free.
+PM Hut has started a new offering called the Trainer’s Area.
+People who offer training to PMs can list their services here – for free.

 That’s right - for free.